bibleforge/BibleForge/readme.md

 <h3>License</h3>

-Most of the BibleForge code is licensed under the <a href="http://www.opensource.org/licenses/AGPL-3.0" target="_blank">GNU Affero General Public License 3.0</a>.
+Most of the BibleForge code is licensed under the <a href="http://opensource.org/licenses/MIT" target="_blank">MIT</a>.
 See the readme directory for more details.

 <h3>Donate</h3>